 We need to take responsibility without taking

 the blame.
-We need to own and honor the feelings without being a victim
+We need to own and honor the feelings without being a victim of

 We need to rescue and nurture and Love our

-the bus!
+driving the bus!
 Children are not supposed to drive, they are not supposed

 to be in control.

 And they are not supposed to be abused and

 the children drive the bus - let the children's wounds dictate our lives."